 Consequences of School Refusal

-School plays a huge role in forming a child’s personality, and the mental growth of the child.
-Going to school not only gives the child knowledge about the world but also cultivates his personality.
-The school puts children in an unknown environment and prepares them for the real world and adulthood right from the start.
-Not attending school can make the child lag behind in terms of mental and emotional development, and they may end up clingy towards their parents.
+Schools play a huge role in the development of children.
+Going to school not only gives them an opportunity to gain adequate knowledge about the world but also cultivates their personalities.
+Schools put children in an unknown environment and prepare them for the real world and adulthood right from the start.
+Not attending school can make children lag behind in terms of mental and emotional development, and they may end up being clingy towards their parents.